gsblinkhorn/AWS-Lambda-Dev-Framework/README.md

 #### Flags
 Both flags are optional.

--v : the name of the virtualenv to be created (defaults to '.venv-default' if option not specified)
+-v : the name of the virtualenv to be created (defaults to '.venv-default' if flag not specified)

 -p : a list of comma-separated values specifying the desired python packages to install in the virtualenv